wyfo/apischema/docs/validation.md

 Dataclass validation can be completed by custom validators.
 These are simple decorated methods which will be executed during validation, after all fields having been deserialized.

+!!! note
+    Previously to v0.17, validators could raise arbitrary exceptions (except AssertionError of course); see [FAQ](#why-validators-cannot-raise-arbitrary-exception) for the reason of this change.

 ```python
 {!validator.py!}
 ```